Mahakalapada Assembly constituency

 Mahakalapada (Sl.
 No.: 100) is an unreserved Vidhan Sabha constituency of Kendrapara district, Odisha.

-This constituency includes Mahakalapada block and 16 Gram panchayats (Silipur, Dasipur, Dumuka, Marshaghai, Garajanga, Talasanga, Parakula, Akhuadakhin, Raghabapur, Antei, Batira, Beruhan, Manikunda, Angulai, Kuhudi and Mangarajpur) of Marsaghai block.
+This constituency includes Mahakalapada block and 17 Gram panchayats (Silipur, Dasipur, Dumuka, Marshaghai, Garajanga, Talasanga, Parakula, Akhuadakhin, Raghabapur, Antei, Batira, Beruhan, Manikunda, Angulai, Tikarpanga, Kuhudi and Mangarajpur) of Marsaghai block.

+The constituency was formed in 2008 Delimitation and went for polls in 2009 election.

 Elected members

+Since its formation in 2009, 4 elections were held till date.